Messerschmitt Bf 110 operational history: Night fighter operations

 In September 1943, Arthur Harris, convinced that a strategic bombing campaign against Germany's cities would force a German collapse, pressed for further mass attacks.
 While RAF Bomber Command destroyed Hannover's city centre and 86% of crews dropped their bombs within 5 km (3 mi) of the aiming point, losses were severe.
 The Ruhr Area was the prime target for British bombers in 1943, and German defences inflicted a considerable loss rate.
 The Bf 110 had a hand in the destruction of some 2,751 RAF bombers in 1943, along with German flak and other night fighters.
 Later, the RAF developed a radar countermeasure; Window, to blind German radar and introduced de Havilland Mosquitos to fly feints and divert the Bf 110s and other night fighter forces from their true target, which worked, initially.
-At this time, the Bf 110 remained the backbone of the night force, although it was now being reinforced by the Junkers Ju 88.
+At this time, the Bf 110 remained the backbone of the night force, although it was now being reinforced by the Junkers Ju 88.Smith and Kay 1972, p.
+502.

 In October 1943, General Josef Kammhuber reported the climbing attrition rate as "unacceptable", and urged Hermann Göring to stop committing the German night fighters to daylight operations.
 Many Nachtjagdgeschwader had taken part in costly daylight battles of attrition.
 From June–August, it had increased from around 2% to 9.8%.
-However the fortunes for the mostly Bf 110 equipped force turned during late August/September 1943.
+However, the fortunes for the mostly Bf 110 equipped force turned during late August/September 1943.
 The night fighter arm claimed the destruction of 123 out of some 1,179 bombers over Hamburg on one night; a 7.2% loss rate.
 During the Battle of Berlin, 1,128 bombers were lost in five months.
 RAF Bomber Command had "nearly burned out".
 These losses were primarily a result of fighter defences, at the heart of which was the Bf 110.
 The German defences had won a victory which prevented deep penetration raids for a time.
 But Luftwaffe losses were high; 15% of crews were killed in the first three months of 1944.